ThomasWeiser/elmfire/README.md

 ### Transactions

-Atomic modifications of the data at a location can be done by transactions.
+Atomic modifications of the data at a location can be achieved by transactions.

 A transaction takes an update function that maps the previous value to a new value.
 In case of a conflict with concurrent updates by other clients